DanRex9/2D-Movement-Tutorial/README.md

 # 2D-Movement-Tutorial
-A tutorial on how to add simple 2d movement in unity
+A tutorial on how to add simple 2d left & right movement in unity

 # Prerequisites
 Before approaching this tutorial, you will need a current version of Unity and a code editor (such as Microsoft Visual Studio Community) installed and ready to use.